-Description: Distraction is the technique of diverting the patient's attention from what may be perceived as an unpleasant procedure.
+- Description: Distraction is the technique of diverting the patient's attention from what may be perceived as an unpleasant procedure.
 Giving the patient a short break during a stressful procedure can be an effective use of distraction prior to considering more advanced behavior guidance techniques.
-Objectives: The objectives of distraction are to:

-- 1. decrease the perception of unpleasantness; - 2. avert negative or avoidance behavior.
+11,47,48 - Objectives: The objectives of distraction are to: - 1. decrease the perception of unpleasantness; - 2. avert negative or avoidance behavior. - Indications: May be used with any patient. - Contraindications: None.